seoulxss/IAKAR/README.md

 <h1> Features </h1>
 <p> You can "dump" all drivers into a .txt file.</p>
 <p> You can view the path of each driver</p>
+<p> You can rescan all drivers and see if there's any kernel Anti-Cheat running</p>